Table of contents

 If your business has multiple owners, you will likely need to provide personal information and government-issued photo identification for every owner with 25% or more ownership in the business.
 If you are a sole proprietor, you may need to provide some of the above documents and information as well, depending on which bank you use for your business needs.

-- For business checking and business savings accounts, you’ll want to understand transaction fees, wire transfer fees, monthly fees, ATM fees, early termination fees, and interest rates for lines of credit.
+- Transaction fees, wire transfer fees, monthly fees, ATM fees, early termination fees for business checking and savings accounts as well as interest rates for lines of credit.

-- For credit card accounts, you’ll want to know about your interest rate/APR, annual fees, balance transfer fees, cashback fees, late payment fees, or other penalties.
-You’ll also want to understand any potential reward programs available to you.
+- Interest rate/APR, annual fees, balance transfer fees, cashback fees, late payment fees, or other penalties as well as potential reward programs for credit cards.

 - Discount rate: A percentage charged for each transaction processed